The definitive guide to Whey Protein

 Hydrolyzed Whey Protein

-This is the latest production technique of this type of supplement.
+This is the latest production technique for this type of supplement.

-It is produced through concentrated and/or isolated Whey enzymatic hydrolysis.
+It is produced through the enzymatic hydrolysis of concentrated and/or isolated Whey.

-With this technique the protein is absorbed more quickly, since the peptide bonds are separated and digestion facilitated.
+With this technique the protein is absorbed more quickly, as the peptide bonds are separated and digestion is facilitated.

-Proteins are an essential macronutrient and play a crucial role in the development and maintenance of muscle as well as many other physiological processes.
+Protein is an essential macronutrient and plays a crucial role in muscle development and maintenance, as well as many other physiological processes.

-In a simplified way, amino acids are the blocks that make up proteins and proteins are the blocks that make up muscles.
+Simply put, amino acids are the building blocks that make up proteins and proteins are the building blocks that make up muscles.

-Whey protein is a complete protein with a high amount of L-Leucine, essential to stimulate protein synthesis, among other AAs.
+Whey protein is a complete protein, with a high amount of L-Leucine, essential for stimulating protein synthesis, among other EAA's.